 This article originally appeared on VICE Romania

-I find it hard to feel empathy about the conflict in Ukraine through reading the news.
+I find it hard to feel empathy when I read news about the conflict in Ukraine; the truth is that it really doesn't move me.
 The dead and the wounded, regions won and regions lost, shots fired, winners and losers.
-When reading about it in the paper, the numbers gradually lose their meaning.
-I can, however, feel empathy toward someone's life experiences.
-That's why, earlier this month, I traveled from Bucharest to Kiev to meet the people whose lives the war is affecting.
+Like all wars, it's gradually turned into a sort of corpse inventory.
+I can, however, feel empathy towards someone's life experiences.
+That's why, earlier this month, I travelled from Bucharest to Kiev to see how the war looked through the eyes of Ukrainian soldiers.

-One of the people I met was Oleksandr Tkachuk.
+Luckily for me, I met Oleksandr Tkachuk.
 Oleksandr is normally a filmmaker but has spent the last year of his life commanding a squadron of Ukrainian soldiers on the Russian border.
 "This war isn't just physical," he told me.
 "It's also cultural.
 I have nothing against Russian culture, but at this point there's an ideological conflict."

-His wish to contribute to that cultural revolution motivated him to start the Music of Warriors—a project documenting soldiers' musical talents.
-He explained: "I was walking through Kiev and I saw a musician playing a cello—he wasn't military, just a street musician.
+His wish to contribute to that cultural revolution motivated him to start the Music of Warriors – a project documenting soldiers' musical talents.
+"I was walking through Kiev and I saw a musician playing a cello – he wasn't military, just a street musician.
 But the sound of his instrument was so dramatic that it really told me the story of what has happened in Ukraine in the last year.
 So, I convinced him to dress up as a soldier and play his music in a video.
 The video was unexpectedly popular online.
-After this, I decided that I could go even further, so I invited all sorts of soldiers who played musical instruments to join."
+After this, I decided that I could go even further, so I invited all sorts of soldiers who played musical instruments to join," explained Oleksandr.

-It's not hard to draw a comparison between Ihor and the titular character in Roman Polanski's The Pianist.
+I immediately thought of Roman Polanski's movie The Pianist.
 But despite his fantastic story, the only public mention I could find of Ihor was a small piece of news on local television.
 "He's an introvert.
 He doesn't like to be interviewed and foreign journalists don't know how to get in touch with him," said Oleksandr.